What is Food Allergy Week (FAW)?

 Food Allergy Week is an important annual initiative of A&AA that aims to raise awareness of food allergy in Australia.
 Awareness and education helps to reduce the risk of allergic reactions and effectively treat potentially life-threatening emergencies when they happen.

-Australia has one of the highest incidences of food allergy in the world and this is increasing at an alarming rate; in fact, one in every 10 babies born in Australia will develop a food allergy.
+Australia has one of the highest incidences of food allergy in the world and this is increasing at an alarming rate; in fact, the country has seen a 7% year on year increase in food allergy fatalities over the last 15 years, and 1 in every 10 babies born in Australia will develop a food allergy.

 With no known cure for food allergy, awareness and education are most important, as an allergic reaction can quickly become life threatening.
 A severe allergic reaction (anaphylaxis) must be treated as a medical emergency.

 It’s important for Australians to be aware of food allergies, know the signs and symptoms of an allergic reaction and know how to respond in an emergency.
 A great way to help raise awareness is to show you care by getting involved in Food Allergy Week.